 This food fest has some of the best restaurants of Auckland including Baduzzi (Italian), Culprit (Modern yum cha), Farina (Italian), Gerome (Greek), Lowbrow (fast food) and Xoong (Asian-fusion) among other gourmet restaurants.
 If you’re someone who likes getting your hands into cooking up some delectable recipes just like professional chefs, participate in Electrolux Chef’s Secrets where world-class chefs host interactive masterclasses, spilling out their well-guarded kitchen secrets.

 The Taste of Auckland festival has live music jamming as you stroll around the Waitemata Harbour.
-This festival is the ultimate stop for people who love food, drink and some fun!
+This festival is the ultimate stop for people who love food, drink, and some fun!

 Reaching Queen’s Wharf from Auckland: Take a taxi from Auckland to Queen’s Wharf which is about five minutes away and costs around INR 350 to INR 430 (one way).

 Planning a trip to New Zealand already?
 Well, we don’t blame you because this place is indeed enticing.
 Book your trip to New Zealand with TravelTriangle and experience the best of this scenic land with your loved ones!
 Also if you are visiting during the time of these food festivals in New Zealand, then do attend them.
 They would surely be a treat.

 Looking To Book An International Honeymoon?